 Responsible for CIS Leadership Search Services, Pauline works directly with school boards and communities to advise them on effective practices when selecting a new school leader.
 With extensive experience interviewing hundreds of professionals over the years, her enduring aim is to find that ‘right fit’ and make that ‘right match’.
 Relationship building is high on Pauline’s list of priorities, something she never tires of.
 Originally from Ireland, Pauline moved to the Netherlands in 1986 where she studied Management, PR & Marketing in the Dutch language.

 |Joe Cornacchio is a consultant for CIS Leadership Search Services.
 With more than thirty years of international school experience, Joe has an extensive background in leadership and teacher recruitment as well as a diverse skill set and experience in human resources management.
 He joined CIS in 2011 from Jakarta International School, where he served as the Head of Organisational Development.
 Joe is based in Florida in the United States.|

-Read about how our Career & Recruitment Advisors support candidates through the interview process.
+Read about how our Career & Recruitment team support candidates through the interview process.